-How the IB diploma allows you to apply to international universities
+How does the IB diploma allow you to apply to International Universities?

 Do you want to attend a university overseas but aren't sure how?
 Here's our guide on how you can apply to an international university after completing your IB in Australia.